Mirzipan/Framed.Commander/README.md

 # Mirzipan.Heist

-Slightly enriched command pattern, continuing the tradition of using words associated with murder mystery names in the package names.
+Slightly enriched command pattern, continuing the tradition of using words associated with murder mystery in the package names.

 ## Dependencies